-The changes in the policy between the legacy standards and PFRS 15 are discussed in Note 2.
 The disclosures of significant accounting judgments, estimates and assumptions relating to revenue from contracts with customers are provided in Note 3.

 The following specific recognition criteria must also be met before revenue is recognized:

 Advertising revenue.
 Revenue is recognized upon airing of the advertisements.
 The Parent Company uses the cost per individual rating point (CPIRP) pricing scheme.
 The scheme provides that the advertising spots sold will be computed using a multiplier based on the actual rating point of the spot aired as provided by a third party measurement company.